wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.6.1 =
+* Added new options to define default and empty values to select, checkbox and radio fields
+* Fixed a bug when toggleing input modes of select, checkbox and radio fields

 = 1.6.0 =
 * Added an easy way to install GoodbyeCaptcha alongside PlanSo Forms